 Add Layers and Texture

-I know that dressy shirt or blouse looks great by itself, but when it comes to your engagement photos, you want to make a statement.
-One way to do just that is by layering your outfits and adding some interest to your clothing.
+I know that blouse looks great by itself, but adding various layers and textures make your photos more dynamic and interesting.
 Try adding some excitement to your outfit by layering with cardigans, sweaters, ties, jackets, and undershirts.
 Layering is also a great way to pop certain colors without overdoing it!
-Below, you can see Laura added layers by tucking in her shirt and layering it with a cardigan.
+I love how Ellie layered patterns, colors and textures in this cute fall outfit!

 Stick to your Comfort Zone